suchisgit/edgeAiBasedSystem/README.md

 ### 1) automation bash scripts inside automation-scripts folder has to be run.

-### 2) all the pods has to be deployed based on the configuration files provided in the configuration-files foler.
+### 2) all the pods has to be deployed based on the configuration files provided in the configuration-files folder.

 ### 3) command to run front-end <br>
 `npm run dev -- -p 4000`